uPortal-Attic/uportal-app-framework/README.md

 > npm test

-### Contributing
+### Running locally

-You can run uw-frame locally with the following command:

-java:
-> npm run jetty

-or

-static:
+To build and run on a Superstatic server:
-> npm run static
+> npm run static:dev

+### Maven

+You can also create a artifact using maven.
+There's a pom.xml file in the uw-frame-java directory.
+The maven build will use the normal npm build and bundle into a deliverable war file.